 - Professional development activities with a cohort of Dean’s Graduate Scholars during the first two years of graduate studies.

 - Participation in annual lunch with the Dean during the first two years of graduate studies.

 - Up to $3,000 for professional development, research needs, and attending professional and/or DEI-related conferences or DEI leadership opportunities to be used within the first five years in graduate school.
 Examples of how this funding can be used: computing needs, workshops, and conferences such as AGU, GSA, SACNAS, AISES, Out in STEM, National Association of Black Geoscientists, Association for Women in Science, etc.

 How to Apply

-Nominations are submitted by Stanford Earth graduate programs by the end of February 2021.
+Nominations are submitted by Stanford Earth graduate programs by early March 2022.
 Prospective students must apply to one of Stanford Earth’s graduate programs by the department/program deadline to be eligible for nomination.
 Deadlines and application information for each of our graduate degree programs may be found here:

 Applicants are nominated based on academic qualifications and commitment to diversity, equity and inclusion in the Earth sciences or in the STEM field as demonstrated through service/leadership or through research and academic or personal experience.

 Applicants should use the “diversity statement” that is part of the graduate school application to illustrate how their research and/or service/leadership experience and/or personal background contributes to advancing diversity, equity and inclusion in the Earth sciences or in academia in general.
 They may be contacted by the DEI director to expand upon the diversity statement.
 Scholars will be selected by departments/programs as part of the admission process.